owulveryck/blog/content/post/gorgonia-gomachine.md

 ### Adding concurrency

-The main issue in the trivial implementation is that it is not possible to set the values after the operators application.
+The main issue in the trivial implementation is that it is not possible to set the values after calling operators.
 Doing this would lead to a deadlock:

 ```go
 mul(C, A, B)
 A <- message(1.0)
 ```

-because assignation to `A` will happen after `mul`'s execution, but `mul` is waiting for a value in channel `A`.
+because assignation to `A` happens after `mul`'s execution, but `mul` is waiting for a value in channel `A`.

-Solution to this problem can be solve thanks to go-routines like this:
+A solution to this problem is to use go-routines:

 ```go
 go mul(C, A, B)